Generate Any Scene: Scene Graph Driven Data Synthesis for Visual Generation Training: Evaluating models with

 \textbf{Synthetic captions.} We evaluate our \image and \video models on 10K randomly generated captions, with scene graph complexity ranging from 3 to 12 and scene attributes from 0 to 5, using unrestricted metadata.
+The captions exhibit an average graph degree of 1.15, with values spanning from 0.0 to 0.8.
+The mean number of connected components per scene graph is 3.51, ranging from 1 to 11.
 For \threed models, due to their limitations in handling complex captions and time-intensive generation, we restrict scene graph complexity to 1-3, scene attributes to 0-2, and evaluate on 1K captions.